The Gift (The X-Files): Reviews

-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two stars out of five.
-Despite calling the episode "different", the two wrote that the story involving Mulder was "not very satisfying".
-In addition, the two called the finale "problematic" because it featured Skinner and Doggett suppressing the truth, a thematic choice that goes against the spirit of the series.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two stars out of five.
+While calling the episode "different" from others in the series, Shearman felt that the story involving Mulder was "not very satisfying".
+In addition, he criticized the decision to have Skinner and Doggett suppress the truth in the end, arguing that this plot point goes against the spirit of the series.
 Paula Vitaris from Cinefantastique gave the episode a negative review and awarded it one-and-a-half stars out of four.
 Vitaris criticized Doggett's role, noting that "you would think after this even he would become a raging believer, but no, he's not changed one bit."
 Marisa Guthrie of the Boston Herald derided the fact that Duchovny was given such little amounts of screen time.
 Furthermore, she was critical that Doggett remained a skeptic at the end of the episode.